shamim0754/EJB/readme.md

 ![Image of Nested](images/3.png)

 Server maintain pool of stateless session of specific type.
-When a client invokes the methods of a stateless bean,then it randomly pick any bean from pool(thus instance value different althogh same client)
+When a client invokes the methods of a stateless bean,then it randomly pick any bean from pool.That means if the client does two subsequent requests it is possible that two different instances of the stateless bean serve the requests(thus instance value different althogh same client).

-When the method is finished, , the client-specific state should not be retained(very short time session)
+if the client disappears, the stateless bean does not get destroyed and can serve the next request from another client

 ### Advantage Stateless ###